khkwon01/khkwon01.github.io/heatwave/do-lakehouse/do-lakehouse.md

     ![press bucket button](./images/press-bucket-button.png "press-bucket-button")

-## Task 3: Upload airport-survey data
+## 작업 3: Upload airport-survey data

 1. In the Buckets page, click the **airport-survey** name to load images into.
 The bucket's details page is displayed.
 2. Under Resources, click Objects to display the list of objects in the bucket.